TheCelestialMarauder/EventHorizon/GDD/story.md

   - **Alex Harper**: "Go ahead.
 I’ll hold her off."

     They reach the escape pod bay.
 Alex hurriedly preps a pod for Dr. Voss.

-- **Dialogue**:

-  - **Dr. Elara Voss**: "No, you have to come with me!"
+  - **Dr. Elara Voss**: "What about you?"

   - **Alex Harper**: "Someone has to stay behind and keep her distracted.
 Go!
 I’ll find another way out."

     Reluctantly, Dr. Voss enters the escape pod.
 As the door closes, Alex initiates the launch sequence, sending Dr. Voss away from the ship.

-- **Dialogue**:

-  - **Alex Harper**: "Stay safe, Voss.
+  - **Alex Harper**: smirking "Stay safe, Voss.
 We’ll find each other again."

 The escape pod launches, and the camera follows it briefly, showing it moving away from the ISS.
 Then it shifts back to Alex, who is now trapped on the ship with Nyx.